-Starting with CDH 5.5, dynamic allocation is enabled by default, which means that executors are removed when idle.
-However, dynamic allocation is not effective in Spark Streaming.
-In Spark Streaming, data comes in every batch, and executors run whenever data is available.
-If the executor idle timeout is less than the batch duration, executors are constantly being added and removed.
+Starting with CDH 5.5, Dynamic allocation is enabled by default, which means that executors are removed when idle.
+Dynamic allocation conflicts with Spark Streaming operations.

+In Spark Streaming, data comes in batches, and executors run whenever data is available.
+If the executor idle timeout is less than the batch duration, executors are constantly added and removed.
 However, if the executor idle timeout is greater than the batch duration, executors are never removed.
 Therefore, Cloudera recommends that you disable dynamic allocation by setting spark.dynamicAllocation.enabled to false when running streaming applications.